27lulu27/DA-FEUP/README.md

 # FEUP-DA 2023/2024
-First and second projects in C++ for the Algorithm Design curricular unit.
+First and Second Projects in C++ for the Algorithm Design curricular unit.

 ## Project Infos